oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

-The use of graphs enables *declarative* orchestration, where system designers can simply create descriptions ("models") of their systems, and delegate to the orchestrator the task of translating these descriptions into the commands to realize the systems being described.
+The use of graphs enables *declarative* orchestration, where system designers can simply create descriptions ("models") of their systems, and delegate to the orchestrator the task of translating these descriptions into the commands required to realize the systems being described.
 The use of graphs enables this as follows:

 - Relationships in a TOSCA graph encode dependencies that allow an